Common Christmas Tree Bugs and How to Get Rid of Them

 Associate professor Bjarte Jordal, an expert on insects at the University Museum of Bergen, recommends to “get a locally grown hardwood tree, as this is most likely to have a limited fauna.
 But you should by no means clean or flush the tree free of bugs, as this will damage the tree.
 Anyway, there is nothing to fear.
 You need to take into consideration that there are plenty of insects and bugs in potted plants that are regular features in most households.”

-Most Christmas tree farms take precautions on making sure their trees have a minimal amount of pests.
+Most Christmas tree farms take precautions on making sure their trees have a minimal number of pests.
 Some spray pesticides on the trees, put them through a mechanical shaker and then spray the trees down to get rid of any bugs that might have been living on it.

 What Bugs Live in a Real Christmas Tree?

-How to Get Rid of Insects on Your Christmas Tree?
+How to Get Rid of Insects on Your Christmas Tree

 The best way to avoid Christmas tree critters from ruining your holiday is to take these preventative actions.